Threats that Link has faced among several games.

 - Cannon Fodder: Unlike Darknuts and Iron Knuckles, their armor isn't very protective and Link can cut them down by the dozen.

-- Dummied Out: Several soldier types, including one with a visible face, were cut from A Link to the Past.
+- Dummied Out: Several soldier types, including one with a visible face and another with a cannon, were cut from A Link to the Past.

-- Elite Mook: Some soldier variants have stronger armor and weapons, with the strongest usually wielding Epic Flails.
+- Some soldier variants have stronger armor and weapons, with the strongest usually wielding Epic Flails and serving as minibosses rather than rank-and-file enemies.

 - Faceless Goons: Friendly soldiers normally have their faces exposed, whereas corrupted soldiers do not.
 Notably, when freed at the end of A Link to the Past their faces are visible.